per1234/arduino-ci-script/README.md

 [![Build Status](https://travis-ci.org/per1234/arduino-ci-script.svg?branch=master)](https://travis-ci.org/per1234/arduino-ci-script)

 #### Installation
-The script can be used in a variety of ways:
+The script can be used in multiple ways:

 ##### Clone the latest release
 Include the latest release of the script in your project by adding the following lines to your build configuration file: